braze-inc/braze-docs/_docs/_partners/data_and_infrastructure_agility/analytics/adikteev.md

 ### Step 3: Provide information to the Adikteev team

 To complete the integration, you must provide your REST API key and REST endpoint URL to your Adikteev account manager.
-Adikteev will then establish the connection and reach out to you after the setup is complete in order to validate the integration.
+Adikteev will establish the connection and contact you after the setup is complete to validate the integration.

 ## Support and troubleshooting

-Reach out to your Adikteev account manager for any question related to the integration or any need of support regarding the use cases.
+Contact your Adikteev account manager for any questions related to the integration or for any support with your use cases.